therapyfit

 What is the average cost of therapy in Calgary?

 The average cost depends on the type of practitioner.
-Registered psychologists in Calgary typically charge $220 to $280 per session.
-Canadian Certified Counsellors charge $160 to $225 per session.
-Registered social workers providing clinical therapy charge $185 to $220 per session.
+Registered psychologists in Calgary typically charge $200 to $250 per session.
+Registered counselling therapists charge $120 to $180 per session.
+Registered social workers providing clinical therapy charge $120 to $180 per session.
 These are standard rates for 50- to 60-minute individual sessions.

 Is therapy tax deductible in Canada?

 Yes.
-Fees paid to a registered psychologist qualify for the medical expense tax credit on your federal and Alberta provincial tax returns.
+Fees paid to a registered psychologist are eligible for the medical expense tax credit on your federal and Alberta provincial tax returns.
 Fees paid to registered counselling therapists and registered social workers may also qualify.
-Check the CRA website for the current list of eligible practitioners, or ask your accountant.
-You'll need official receipts from your therapist.
+Consult your accountant or check the CRA website for the current list of eligible practitioners.
+You will need official receipts from your therapist.

 Can I negotiate therapy fees?

-Many therapists are open to discussing fees, especially if you don't have benefits.
+Many therapists are open to discussing fees, especially if you do not have benefits coverage.
 Rather than framing it as negotiation, ask whether they offer a sliding scale or reduced rate for clients without insurance.
-Most practitioners only have a few sliding scale spots available at any given time.
+Most practitioners have a limited number of sliding scale spots available at any given time.

 Why are psychologists more expensive than counsellors?

-Registered psychologists in Alberta hold either a master's or doctoral degree in psychology, with additional supervised practice requirements.
-They can also perform psychological assessments and formal diagnoses, which counselling therapists and social workers can't.
-That said, for talk therapy specifically, research shows that outcomes are comparable across credential types.
-The therapeutic relationship matters more than the provider's degree.
+Registered psychologists have doctoral-level training (typically 8 to 10 years of post-secondary education), which is reflected in their fees.
+They can also perform psychological assessments and formal diagnoses, which counselling therapists and social workers cannot.
+However, for talk therapy specifically, research shows that outcomes are comparable across credential types.
+The therapeutic relationship matters more than the provider's degree. ---

 Ready to find your fit?